qjianying/ROP_SEG/README.md

 easydict1.9
 tqdm4.64.0
 ## Training
-1、create the config file of dataset:train.txt, val.txt and test.txt,the file structure is as follows:
+1、Create the config file of dataset:train.txt, val.txt and test.txt,the file structure is as follows:
 ``path-of-the-image   path-of-the-groundtruth``
+Refer to ``furnace/tools/generate_source.py`` for reference
-2、modify the config.py according to your requirements
+2、Modify the config.py according to your requirements
-3、train a network
+3、Train a network
 ### Distributed Training
 We use the official torch.distributed.launch in order to launch multi-gpu training.
 This utility function from PyTorch spawns as many Python processes as the number of GPUs we want to use, and each Python process will only use a single GPU.
 For each experiment, you can just run this script: